 The strapless wedding dress is one of the most popular styles of choice for brides-to-be.
 It's simple, classic, and looks great on almost all body types.
-But the go-to silhouette can cause some brides unexpected arm anxiety.
-After all, it's not easy to have perfectly-sculpted guns like Michelle Obama or Jennifer Aniston!
+However, the go-to silhouette can cause some brides unexpected arm anxiety.
+After all, it's not easy to have perfectly sculpted guns like Michelle Obama or Jennifer Aniston.
 But while the clean lines of a strapless gown may draw attention to your upper body, toning the area is easier than you might expect.
-Trish Kinsman, founding instructor at Swerve Fitness, says that there are super-easy yet effective shoulder and arm exercises you can do—and with consistent work, you could see results in as few as 10 to 15 days.
+Trisha Kinsman, founding instructor at Swerve Fitness, says there are super-easy yet effective shoulder and arm exercises you can do—and with consistent work, you could see results in as few as 10 to 15 days.

-Push-Ups: "Push-ups are one of the best workouts you can do that work every upper body muscle and reshape the arm," advises Kinsman.
+"Push-ups are one of the best workouts you can do that work every upper body muscle and reshape the arm," Kinsman says.
 "Plus, you can adjust the intensity of the exercise for your strength level."
 Make it easier by placing your palms against a table or desk and pushing up at an angle.
 Or, make it harder by reversing your position and elevating your legs with your chair while pushing off the ground.
 If you want to target triceps, try a slimmer stance and keep your elbows close to the sides of your body as you push up.
 Whichever variation you prefer, do as many as you can before you're worn out.
 Rest, and then repeat the set again.